supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 ## Review

 In this lab you have completed the following tasks:

 - Adding terms of use
 - Logging in as an user
 - Review the report of aceptance and rejection records
 - What terms of use looks like for users
 - How users can review their terms of use
 - Editting terms of use details
-- Updating an existing terms of use document

 ### You have successfully completed the lab